-Breastfeeding mothers who smoke marijuana can pass THC, the primary psychoactive component in weed, on to their babies nearly a week after use, new research suggests.
+Breastfeeding people who smoke marijuana can pass THC, the primary psychoactive component in marijuana, on to their babies nearly a week after use, new research suggests.
 Although the American Academy of Pediatrics already recommends mothers refrain from cannabis use while breastfeeding, the findings are the first to demonstrate that smoking weed and then waiting a few hours, or even days, to breastfeed may not cut it.

-“Pediatricians are often put into a challenging situation when a breastfeeding mother asks about the safety of marijuana use,” study author Christina Chambers, a professor in the Department of Pediatrics at UC San Diego School of Medicine and director of clinical research at Rady Children’s Hospital-San Diego, said in a statement.
+“Pediatricians are often put into a challenging situation when a breastfeeding mother asks about the safety of marijuana use,” study author Christina Chambers, a pediatrics professor at the UC San Diego School of Medicine and director of clinical research at Rady Children’s Hospital-San Diego, said in a statement.
 “If women feel they have to choose, we run the risk of them deciding to stop breastfeeding — something we know is hugely beneficial for both mom and baby.”

 To get a better idea of what could actually happen when breastfeeding moms get high, Chambers and colleagues collected 54 breast milk samples from 50 women who smoked marijuana either daily, weekly, or sporadically.
 THC was found in 63 percent of the breast milk samples for up to six days after self-reported use.
 While researchers note that the amount of THC was relatively low, they cannot say whether even trace amounts of it are safe for newborns.